Building & Pest with Thermal Camera

 What is a Thermal Inspection?

-Thermography (infra red camera) is a powerful diagnostic tool that is used across a wide range of industrial applications from aerospace to waste management.
-The use of thermal imaging or thermography has increased in popularity in the building inspection industry in recent years.
+Thermography (infra red camera) is a powerful diagnostic tool that is used across a wide range of industrial applications.
+The use of thermal imaging or thermography has increased in popularity in the building inspection industry over recent decades.
 This is due to several factors like improvements in camera technology, a reduction in the cost of professional cameras (around $6K-$7K for ones we use), as well as an increase in customer awareness and willingness to embrace new technologies.

 A thermal camera is a specialised camera that operates on the invisible infra-red light spectrum.
 Professional thermal cameras like ours (we use Testo thermal cameras) are able to detect minute differences in temperature.
-Under the right conditions these small temperature differences are able to ‘show’ hidden parts of the building structure, revealing things in a completely new way.
-Almost like beoing able to see into walls.
-Obviously we cant see into walls, nobody has that kind of technology
+Under the right conditions these tiny temperature differences are able to ‘show’ hidden parts of the building structure and other elements, revealing things in a completely new way.

-During a Building Inspection a thermal camera can be used as a complementary non-destructive inspection tool.
+During a Building Inspection a thermal camera can be used as a ‘complementary’ non-destructive inspection tool.
+It is not used in isolation, rather in conjunction with a comprehensive Building and Pest Inspection.
 Using thermography the inspector is able to detect thermal anomalies inside building elements such as walls, floors and ceilings.
-These anomalies can indicate a range of building defects such as leaking or concealed termite activity.
+These anomalies can indicate a range of building defects such as leaking or dampness, concealed termite activity and thermal performance issues.

 Why should I get a Thermal Inspection?